abomuslimov/Facebook-UI/README.md

-# facebook_ui
+# Facebook UI Mobile and Desktop

-The UI of the main page of Facebook mobile application
+Mobile and Desktop UI of the main page of Facebook

 ## Getting Started